ankitw497/ankitw497.github.io/README.md

 ## Know Me Beyond Work 🌟

-Outside of my professional life, I am passionate about exploring new technologies, travelling, and engaging in community service.
-I enjoy reading about advancements in AI and ML, participating in hackathons, and contributing to open-source projects.
+Outside of my professional life, I am passionate about exploring new technologies, travelling, cooking, and engaging in community service.
+I enjoy reading about advancements in AI and ML, as well as biographies, fiction, and non-fiction books.
+I am a movie buff who loves watching movies in all regional languages.
+Below, you may find some of my favourite photos that I have taken.